ctlcltd/e2se-wasm-demo/README.md

 More informations about **e2-sat-editor** in the main repository: https://github.com/ctlcltd/e2-sat-editor.

+**Download this software from Releases page: https://github.com/ctlcltd/e2-sat-editor/releases**

 &nbsp;

 ### Note

+- This is the Web demo of the full software
-- There are some limitations in demo mode
+- There are some limitations in demo mode imposed by remote use
 - You cannot open and save files other than the demo ones included
-- Recommended use of this software in desktop or tablet, sizes and features not optimized for mobile devices
+- Recommended show this demo in a desktop browser, sizes and features not optimized for mobile devices

 ### License

-Source code licensed under the terms of the [MIT License](https://github.com/ctlcltd/e2se-wasm-demo/blob/main/LICENSE-MIT).
+Source code licensed under the terms of the [GNU GPLv3](https://github.com/ctlcltd/e2se-wasm-demo/blob/main/LICENSE-GPL-3.0-only).

-It is also licensed under the terms of the [GNU GPLv3](https://github.com/ctlcltd/e2se-wasm-demo/blob/main/LICENSE-GPL-3.0-or-later).